 A security breach precedes an actual data breach.
-During the security breach, an attacker bypasses, organizational cyber security deployed at places like endpoints, the network perimeter and data center and cloud.
+During the security breach, an attacker bypasses organizational cyber security deployed at places like endpoints, the network perimeter, and within data centers, and the cloud.
 This breach gets the attacker initial access within a corporate network.

 Employee error is one of the leading causes of security breaches.
 47% of business leaders have stated that human error has been responsible for loss of documents and applications.
 They cite employee carelessness as having caused a data breach at their company.

-This error could come in the form of unsecured files and folders, accidentally leaving documents open, overgenerous file and data sharing permission, sharing or emailing files with the wrong person or location, and security tools incorrectly configured that left data exposed.
+This error could come in the form of unsecured files and folders, accidentally leaving documents open, overgenerous file and data sharing permission, sharing or emailing files with the wrong person or location, and incorrect security tool configurations leaving data exposed.